theanam/webrtc-test-suite/README.md

  One might Argue, Internet speed is not part of WebRTC.
 Well, If you don't have a decent internet connection WebRTC applications might now work.
 And it's always good to know if it will work or not.
 Hence, this function got a place here.

- > Make sure the file you supplied isn't too large >2mb and also make sure the file is CORS enabled (has `access-control-allow-origin` header);
+ > Make sure the file you supplied isn't too large `>2mb` and also make sure the file is CORS enabled (has `access-control-allow-origin` header);

+**Please note:** The users's *actual* internet speed and speed measured here can be different.
+This measures internet speed between the user's computer and the server the file was in and can be affected by a lot of factors.
+In my testing roughly `~1mbps` speed was enough for a smooth video call.

  ### 4. `countDevies` and `countDeviesSilent`:
  > `countDevies([verbose = false]) // Returns Promise`